zenml-io/zenml/README.md

 ![Repobeats analytics image](https://repobeats.axiom.co/api/embed/635c57b743efe649cadceba6a2e6a956663f96dd.svg "Repobeats analytics image")

-## Copyright
+# 🆘 Where to get help

+# 📜 License

 ZenML is distributed under the terms of the Apache License Version 2.0.
 A complete version of the license is available in the [LICENSE.md](LICENSE.md) in this repository.
 Any contribution made to this project will be licensed under the Apache License Version 2.0.

-## Credit
+# 🙏🏻 Acknowledgements

-ZenML is built on the shoulders of giants: we leverage, and would like to give credit to, existing open-source libraries like [TFX](https://github.com/tensorflow/tfx/).
+ZenML is built on the shoulders of giants: we leverage, and would like to give credit to, existing open-source libraries like [`tfx`](https://github.com/tensorflow/tfx/).
 The goal of our framework is neither to replace these libraries, nor to diminish their usage.
-ZenML is simply an opinionated, higher-level interface with the focus being purely on easy-of-use and coherent intuitive design.
-You can read more about why we actually started building ZenML at our [blog](https://blog.zenml.io/why-zenml/).
+ZenML is simply an opinionated, higher-level interface with the focus being purely on ease-of-use and coherent intuitive design.
+You can read more about why we actually started building ZenML on our [blog](https://blog.zenml.io/why-zenml/).